ranepiyush/Assignment1/README.md

 >Tool used to build this web page:
 >**_Visual Studio Code_**
->Technology used to build this web page:
+>Markup language used to build this web page:
 **HTML**
 _HTML Tags_ used to wrap content in this web page are:
 **Header Tag _H1_**